 Earlier this month, our team of Digital Marketing Specialists hopped on a train and headed for brightonSEO 2019, one of the UK’s biggest search marketing conferences and training events.

 In the last few years, we have loved taking a trip along the coast to Brighton to expand our specialist knowledge in all aspects of SEO even further through brightonSEO’s talks on everything from eCommerce marketing to content marketing to paid search marketing (PPC) .

 Here are our Specialists’ key takeaways from the April 2019 edition of brightonSEO:

 Ellie Ferguson – SEO Content and Outreach Specialist

-I was so pleased to hear that I could attend brightonSEO again after my first visit last year!
+I was so pleased to hear that I could attend brightonSEO 2019 after my first visit last year!
 There are so many great and inspiring speakers there and the team always comes back with some great information to help our clients further improve their search engine rankings and traffic.

 One talk I was eager to attend was by Greg Gifford on local SEO and Google My Business optimisation – a huge talking point within SEO right now.
 From 2017-18, Google My Business (GMB) signals increased by a whopping 31.14%.
 GMB listings now also have a lot more features but, surprisingly, not many businesses are using them.

 Not only can you can add your address, images, opening hours, upcoming events, a product carousel and contact details to your GMB listing – you can also add attention-grabbing, optimised posts which are great for interaction, driving pre-site conversions and – seeing as not many businesses are taking advantage of this feature – standing out from your competitors!